bman46/Unifi-Video-Downloader/README.md

   1. IP
   2. Username
   3. Password
-  4. SSH Fingerprint (Similar to this: ssh-ed25519 256 xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx and can be fould by connecting to the client in WinSCP)
+  4. SSH Fingerprint (Similar to this: ssh-ed25519 256 xxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxxx [Article on how to find it here](https://winscp.net/eng/docs/faq_hostkey))
   5. Path to recording folder (Similar to: /mnt/raid0/recordings/)

-I reccomand making a shortcut to this application with the parameters inclueded.
+I recommend making a shortcut to this application with the parameters included.
-Make sure to remove the video files from the %TEMP% folder when done using.
+Make sure to remove the video segments from the %TEMP% folder when done using.
 ###### Note: This does not use the unifi username and password, rather the one to the linux system. requires sudo without password (I use a seperate account for UFV and i dont give non-root users permission to copy or modify the files).